Birds of Steel: Gameplay

+Simulator is the most realistic difficulty as the HUD elements are stripped from the screen, the aircraft is incredibly sensitive, engine management is more complex, and manual trim is required to keep your aircraft level.
+Various HUD elements that provide warnings, or help the player are removed; elements such as: aim prediction, onscreen warnings, onscreen radar, and aircraft blips.
+The player needs to rely on their knowledge of aerial combat in order to succeed on missions.
+Weight and durability is accurately modeled across all types.
+Fighters are lighter and more agile, interceptors are fast and effective climbers, and bombers are durable, slow, heavy aircraft.

 Reception

-The Xbox 360 version received "generally favorable reviews", while the PlayStation 3 version received above-average reviews, according to the review aggregation website Metacritic.
+The Xbox 360 version received "generally favorable reviews", while the PlayStation 3 version received "mixed or average reviews", according to the review aggregation website Metacritic.
 IGN Australia praised the graphics, sound, gameplay and lasting appeal but said that the presentation lacked a little spark.
 In Japan, Famitsu gave it a score of one nine, one eight, one seven, and one eight for a total of 32 out of 40.